AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 As already noticed in chapter \ref alib_strings_assembly_ttostring, with templated constructor
 \alib{strings;TAString::TAString(const TAppendable&);AString(const TAppendable&)},
-class \b %AString accepts any type of object that a specialization of functor \alib{strings;T_Append}
+class \b %AString accepts any type of object that a specialization of functor \alib{strings;AppendableTraits}
 exists for.
 This makes construction very flexible.<br>

 Copy constructor, move constructor and move assignment are well defined, which allows \b %AString